oscarhbwang/Jupyter-code_cell_status/README.md

 # Introduction

-Jupyter notebook extension - visualise each code cell's executing status with colors
+According to the code cell status "output_area.prompt_overlay" is colored.
+Light Cyan, Linen and Pink represent "running", "finished successfully" and "finished with errors" respectively.

 # Setup